 Jaime Swift is a biological and forensic anthropologist and archaeologist.
 She is a Clarendon Scholar at Oxford University and a doctoral candidate in Archaeological Science.
 Jaime studied criminology and was a federal agent with the Australian Federal Police.
 She also previously spent a year on the professional tennis circuit.
 We discuss Jaime’s career as well as her impressive archaeological research findings.

-Carolyn Davis is co-host of the podcast Snatched! and a PhD student at the University of Texas.
+Carolyn Davis is co-host of the podcast Snatched! and a doctoral researcher at the University of Texas.
 One of the few black people in her grad program, Carolyn discusses diversity issues in Austin as well as national racial injustices with policing and the prison system.
 Carolyn shares personal insights as a queer bisexual woman.
 We also discuss her research of 18th century transatlantic literature and the class she teaches about fandom.